Fix VLC Chromecast Not Working - Cast VLC to Chromecast Successfully

 Fixes for Chromecast Not Showing up in VLC Renderer

 When you launch VLC, click through to Playback -> Renderer, but find that you can't see your Chromecast device.
-What to do now?
+What to do when Chromecast isn't detected by VLC?
 Try the tips below.

 1. Check if VLC and Chromecast are under the same WIFI network.
 If not, reconnect them to the same network.